Protection of Minors on Campus

-All program organizers must obtain a background check for themselves and each program staff prior to that person interacting with minors.
-A Protection of Minors cleared background check, at a minimum must include:
+All program organizers must obtain a background check for themselves and each program staff member prior to persons interacting with minors.
+A UD Protection of Minors cleared background check, at a minimum must include:

 B. An out-of-state criminal record check using private, third-party providers of such checks, provided that any out of state criminal record check shall include a Social Security trace search and county-based criminal record search in the counties in which the individual has resided within the past 10 years.